Brucellosis: International disease control efforts and One Health integration

 Brucellosis control relies on a One Health approach integrating human, animal, and environmental health.
-Global organizations, including the World Health Organization (WHO), Food and Agriculture Organization (FAO), World Organisation for Animal Health (WOAH), and United Nations Environment Programme (UNEP), advocate for integrated strategies to manage health threats across humans, animals, plants, and the environment, to prevent prevent future pandemics.
+Global organizations, including the World Health Organization (WHO), Food and Agriculture Organization (FAO), World Organisation for Animal Health (WOAH), and the United Nations Environment Programme (UNEP), advocate for integrated strategies to manage health threats across humans, animals, plants, and the environment, to prevent prevent future pandemics.
 Collaborative efforts to identify risk factors enhances outbreak surveillance, livestock vaccination programs, and food safety regulations such as mandatory pasteurization, ensuring a sustainable and comprehensive approach disease management.

+Brucellosis is often regarded as a One Health issue because transmission occurs at the interface of humans, animals, food systems, and the environment.
+Human prevention relies heavily on veterinary surveillance, control of infection in livestock, food-safety measures such as milk pasteurization, and occupational precautions for people who work with animals or animal tissues.

 Treatment

 Antibiotics such as tetracyclines, rifampicin, and the aminoglycosides streptomycin and gentamicin are effective against Brucella bacteria.
 However, the use of more than one antibiotic is needed for several weeks, because the bacteria incubate within cells.

-The gold standard treatment for adults is daily intramuscular injections of streptomycin 1 g for 14 days and oral doxycycline 100 mg twice daily for 45 days (concurrently).
+The gold standard treatment for adults is daily intramuscular injections of streptomycin 1g for 14 days and oral doxycycline 100 mg twice daily for 45 days (concurrently).
 Gentamicin 5 mg/kg by intramuscular injection once daily for 7 days is an acceptable substitute when streptomycin is not available or contraindicated.
 Another widely used regimen is doxycycline plus rifampicin twice daily for at least 6 weeks.
 This regimen has the advantage of oral administration.
 A triple therapy of doxycycline, with rifampicin and co-trimoxazole, has been used successfully to treat neurobrucellosis.
 Doxycycline plus streptomycin regimen (for 2 to 3 weeks) is more effective than doxycycline plus rifampicin regimen (for 6 weeks).

 Doxycycline can cross the blood–brain barrier, but requires the addition of two other drugs to prevent relapse.
 Ciprofloxacin and co-trimoxazole therapy are associated with an unacceptably high rate of relapse.
-In brucellic endocarditis, surgery is required for an optimal outcome.
-Even with optimal antibrucellic therapy, relapses still occur in 5 to 10% of patients with Malta fever.
+In brucellic endocarditis, surgery to remove bacteria-harboring vegetations on the valves of the heart, or full replacement of damaged valve flaps, is required for an optimal outcome.
+Even with optimal antibrucellic therapy, relapses still occur in 5 to 15% of patients with Malta fever.